LinearParadox/pytransform/README.md

 6. The modified adata object will now contain new columns in its .obs attribute with the prefix 'MAD_', representing the deviation of each observation from the median for the respective variable.

 ---------

-Files

-filter_cells.py - Contains add_MAD, used for adding filtering obs to a given anndata instance for usage in filtering

-pytransform.py - Currently unfinished.
-Contains a python implementation for some functions from SCTransform, which has been proposed as a more rigerous way to normalize scRNA seq data.